Kostu96/just-game-engine/README.md

 ## Prerequisites:
 - CMake >=3.20 (3.22 tested)
-- vcpkg
-  - VCPKG_ROOT environment variable has to be set to the installation directory
 - VulkanSDK 1.3.x.x (1.3.216.0 tested)
   - VULKAN_SDK environment variable has to be set to the installation directory